 Every year, an annual cost of living adjustment (COLA) is made to Social Security payments to keep pace with inflation.
 The idea is to give Social Security recipients enough money so that they can afford higher consumer prices.
 The COLA is calculated every year and is based on the difference in the consumer price index (CPI) from the end of the third quarter of one year to the next.
 COLA usually causes Social Security checks to go up, but when consumer prices drop, the COLA is lower or is eliminated altogether.

-Medicare premiums have been steadily rising every year.
-The monthly premium for Medicare Part B will rise 5% to $104.90 in 2013, up from $99.90.
+Medicare premiums has ridden steadily every year until now.
+The monthly premium for Medicare Part B rose 5% to $104.90 in 2013, up from $99.90 in 2012, up from $96.40 in 2011.
 (Medicare Part B pays for outpatient services like doctor visits and medical equipment.
-Medicare Part B is optional, but most Medicare recipients opt to receive Part B.)
+Medicare Part B is optional, but most Medicare recipients opt to receive Part B.) However, for 2014, there will be no increase in Medicare Part B premiums.

 When Does the Hold Harmless Rule Take Effect?

+Normally, however, when there is a Medicare Part B premium increase and a low or no COLA, as in 2010, 2011, and 2013, the hold harmless rule would help many people.
 The vast majority of Medicare recipients have their Part B premiums automatically deducted from their Social Security payments every month.
-Because Medicare premiums have been climbing each year and the COLA has not always kept pace, it is possible for a Social Security recipient to have a reduction in their Social Security check to pay for the Medicare premium.
-Fortunately, the "hold harmless" rule prevents that from happening for most Social Security recipients.
+When Medicare premiums were climbing each year, without the COLA keeping pace, it was possible for a Social Security recipient to have a reduction in their Social Security check to pay for the increased Medicare premium.
+Fortunately, the "hold harmless" rule prevented that from happening for most Social Security recipients.

 Who Does the Hold Harmless Rule Protect?